-Table 13-20 • RESERVE Terms
+Table 13-22 • RESERVE Terms

-Term Description keyword=value Feature name modifier to denote a group of licenses.
+Term Description num_lic Number of licenses to reserve for this user or group. feature Feature or package this reservation applies to. keyword=value Feature name modifier to denote a group of licenses.
 See Specifying Features for details. type One of USER, HOST, DISPLAY, INTERNET, PROJECT, GROUP, or HOST_GROUP.
 See Specifying License Restrictions Using Type for details. name Name of an item of type type for which license usage is reserved. group_name Name of group for which license usage is reserved.
 Group names are case sensitive.